-WASHINGTON (AP) -- The Commerce Department releases its report on orders to U.S. factories for July.
-The report will be released Wednesday at 10 a.m.
+WASHINGTON (AP) -- The Commerce Department reports on U.S. factory orders for August.
+The report will be released Thursday at 10 a.m.
 Eastern.

-ORDERS SURGE: The expectation is that orders rose 11 percent in July, according to a survey of economists by data firm FactSet.
+ORDERS DROP: The expectation is that factory orders plunged a sharp 9.3 percent in August, according to a survey of economists by FactSet.